NEWLY2014/AirlineSim-Enhancement-Suite/README.md

 notifications.add("The settings have been updated")
 ```

-By default a new notification comes with the success styling (a checkmark icon and a green background).
+By default, a new notification comes with the success styling (a checkmark icon and a green background).
 The style can be changed by passing an options object:

 ```
 notifications.new("Failed to save data", {type: "warning"})